lucidworks/simple-category-extraction-component/README.md

 This will generate a jar file in the ./target directory called category-extraction-component-1.0-SNAPSHOT.jar

-Copy this to the solr/lib folder in your solr directory (actually <where you downloaded solr>/example/solr/lib.
+Copy this to the solr/lib folder in your solr directory (actually &lt;where you downloaded solr>/example/solr/lib.
 If this 'lib' folder doesn't exist (and it won't for a new install), create it first then copy the jar file into it.

 =============================
 Configuration:

 For example, to create a category extractor for 'color' this would configure the search component in solrconfig.xml.
 You will need to modify the solrconfig.xml to do this, open this file in a text editor - or XML editor if you have one.
-The file is located in <solr install dir>/example/solr/collection1/conf).
+The file is located in &lt;solr install dir>/example/solr/collection1/conf).

 Add these elements: